 - d) Optional: Click Edit Browser Sizes to specify a new browser size and to select which browser sizes should be shown in the Browser size list. - 13.
-To test a native mobile application (app) if you have not set an application configuration for the current - a) Select the mobile device, on which you want to test the app, from the list. - b) Click Browse to select the app file or enter the full path to the app file into the Mobile app file text

-Silk4NET installs the app on the mobile device or emulator.

-14. Click OK.
+To test a native mobile application (app) if you have not set an application configuration for the current - a) Select the mobile device, on which you want to test the app, from the list. - b) Select the native mobile application. - If you want to install the app on the mobile device or emulator, click Browse to select the app file or enter the full path to the app file into the App file text field.
+Silk4NET supports HTTP and UNC formats for the path. - If you want to use an app that is already installed on an Android device, select the app from the Package/Activity list or specify the package and the activity in the Package/Activity field. - If you want to use an app that is already installed on an iOS device, specify the Bundle ID. - If you want to use an app that is available in Mobile Center, specify the App identifier. - 14.
+Click OK.
 If you have selected an existing instance of Google Chrome on which you want to replay a test method, Silk4NET checks whether the automation support is included.
 If the automation support is not included, Silk4NET informs you that Google Chrome has to be restarted.
 The application and the Recording window open.